Best local multiplayer Switch games

 Remember to tighten the straps on your Joy-Cons before playing the best local multiplayer Switch games

-Determining the best local multiplayer Switch games is no easy task if you've got several folks coming over that all want to play together.
-There are plenty of different titles on Nintendo's latest and greatest platform that do support multiplayer, but there are only so many of them that will actually let you share a Joy-Con to play in the same room.
+Ranking the best local multiplayer Switch games is no easy task if you've got several folks coming over who all want to play together.
+There are plenty of different titles on Nintendo's latest and greatest console that do support multiplayer, but there are only so many of them that will actually let you share a Joy-Con to play in the same room.

-Meanwhile, the vast library of local co-op titles is constantly expanding with upcoming Switch games that meet the criteria releasing all the time, so be sure to keep checking back in to see if there's something new for you and your pals to enjoy.
+Meanwhile, the amount of local co-op titles is forever growing with tons of upcoming Switch games that meet the criteria releasing all the time.
+So, be sure to keep checking back in to see if there's something new for you and your pals to enjoy.
+But for now, here's the 15 best local multiplayer Switch games to play today.

 15. Moving Out